 Reflect on the happy memories

 Mother’s Day can be a day when you may want to reflect on the happy memories you shared with a loved one.
 Spend some time today looking at photographs, visiting somewhere that holds a special significance or reflecting on happier times with someone close to you.
 Sometimes, the anticipation of a significant day can be harder to process than the day itself – allow yourself to enjoy the joyful moment of remembrance.

 Don’t be afraid to reach out

 If you know you don’t want to be alone today, ask friends and family to spend time with you.
 Don’t be afraid to reach out for help when you need it.
-Alternatively, you can talk to a member of our Helpline Team by calling 0303 3000 118 or emailing email@example.com.
-We are available to offer confidential support should you need it.
+Alternatively, you can contact us on 0303 3000 118 or emailing email@example.com.